aminya/tocPDF/README.md

 k2pdfopt -mode copy -n -toclist toc.txt srcfile.pdf -o outfile.pdf
 ```

-## Automated:

-For now, I plan to start using available software (e.g. k2pdfoptdoes), and then later make the functionality Julia native (when [PDFIO.jl](https://github.com/sambitdash/PDFIO.jl/issues/66) adds pdf write capability).

-Current algorithm plan:
-* The user will provide page numbers that contain the table of content.
-* Those pages are read from pdf by Julia
-* Julia will extract these pages (here user can be called to do the cropping of the borders)
-* Julia will send the extracted pages to https://ocr.space/ to do OCR, and then it gets the text from the table of content (using the [available APIs (Python, C++, etc)](https://ocr.space/ocrapi))
-* Julia will edit the received text to make it a specified format. (here user can be called to do a review).
-The prepared text file will be saved.
-* A software is called from Julia (e.g. k2pdfoptdoes from the command line).
-That software will read the original pdf file and text file and will generate the bookmarks for the pdf and will save it.

-* Also, if the pdf file is searchable, Julia can check the fonts in the whole pdf, and for example, get the text of Bold fonts. ([Infix PDF Editor](https://www.iceni.com/blog/how-to-bookmark-pages-in-a-pdf/) does this.)
-Manual font providing by the user also can be done ( The expensive [Evermap AutoBookmark ](https://www.evermap.com/autobookmark.asp) plugin for Adobe and [Nitro PDF](https://www.gonitro.com/) do this.)

 ## Other Manual Methods:
 #### Other method using Jpdfbookmark
 https://sourceforge.net/projects/jpdfbookmarks/